 - 1) A free late day allows you to submit an assignment up to 24 hours late without penalty.
 For example, you could submit an assignment due Tuesday 9pm on Wednesday by 9pm with no penalty by spending 1 free late day. - 2) You may choose to use the late days in any way you desire.
-For example, you could use 2 late days on Assignment 2 and 1 late day on Assignment 5, or spending all 3 on Assignment 7. - 3) Late days are counted by CALENDAR DAY, each late day may only apply to ONE assignment, and may ONLY be used on homework (NOT applicable on quizzes, discussions or project). - 4) Once a student has used up all 3 free late days, normal late penalty applies.
+For example, you could use 2 late days on Assignment 2 and 1 late day on Assignment 5, or spending all 3 on Assignment 7. - Late days are counted by CALENDAR DAY, each late day may only apply to ONE assignment, and may ONLY be used on Assignments (NOT applicable on quizzes, discussions, project or extra credit). - 4) Once a student has used up all 3 free late days, normal late penalty applies.
 Note: If you would like to use your free late days, you must add a note along with the assignment submission.
 For example, put down "I would like to use one of my three free late days" under submission comment. - 5) NO credit will be given after the homework solution has posted, regardless how many free late days you have left.

 Resubmission: Students are solely responsible on the assignment submission.
 You may take back the assignment and resubmit it BEFORE the due date with no penalty.
 If you would like to resubmit an assignment AFTER the due date due to whatever reason (i.e., wrong file, updated work etc.), free late days will be taken off if you have any left, and normal late penalty applies if all free late days have been used up.
+It is always a good idea to DOUBLE CHECK your submission.